Third-party client certificate

 📘

 Running terraform destroy removes the resource immediately from your state file.
-Its status then changes to PENDING_DELETION for up to 24 hours before the resource is permanently deleted from the server.
+Its status then changes to DELETE_PENDING for up to 24 hours before the resource is permanently deleted from the server.
 If you attempt to recreate the resource during this 24-hour window while the deletion is in progress, you receive an error.

 resource "akamai_mtlskeystore_client_certificate_third_party" "my-third-party-client-cert" {